A classic title in Edna O'Brien's Country Girls Trilogy - the second volume

 From eccentric Joanna's boarding house, predatory Baba roams Dublin looking for men to give her a good time - and dragging with her a reluctant Cait, worrying about her figure and wanting to talk about books.

-Then she meets dark, long-faced Eugene Gaillard, a film director and for a while, Cait's romantic dreams seem to be fulfilled.
-But Eugene Gaillard is a Protestant divorcee and when Cait's father gets to hear of it, he summons a lynch mob.
+Then she meets dark, long-faced Eugene Gaillard, a film director, and for a while Cait's romantic dreams seem to be fulfilled.
+But Eugene Gaillard is a Protestant divorc , and when Cait's drunkard father gets to hear of it, he summons a lynch mob...